David Coleman (demographer): Career

 Coleman has published over 90 papers and eight books and was the joint editor of the European Journal of Population from 1992 to 2000.
 In 1997 he was elected to the Council of the International Union for the Scientific Study of Population.
-He is also an advisor to Migration Watch UK which he helped to found, and is a member of the Galton Institute, formerly known as the Eugenics Society.
+He is also an advisor to Migration Watch UK which he helped to found, and is a member of the Galton Institute, formerly known as the Eugenics Society, however the institute at the time did not do "research into eugenics".

 In 2013, Coleman's analysis said that White British people would be a minority in the UK around 2066 if current immigration trends continued.